 According to the European prison rules, professional prison staff shall normally be appointed on a permanent basis and have public service status with security of employment, subject only to good conduct, efficiency, good physical and mental health and an adequate standard of education.
-Healthcare professionals are also engaged under a fixed-term contract extended on a monthly basis.
-In order to stimulate Healthcare professionals to work in penal conditions, it is necessary to offer them a contract of indefinite duration and other benefits (higher wage coefficient for work in harsh conditions, longer vacations etc.).
+Health care professionals are also engaged under a fixed-term contract extended on a monthly basis.
+In order to stimulate health care professionals to work in penal conditions, it is necessary to offer them a contract of indefinite duration and other benefits (higher wage coefficient for work in harsh conditions, longer vacations etc.).
 As for the benefits, the European Prison Rules stipulate that benefits and conditions of employment should reflect the exacting nature of the work as part of a law enforcement agency.
-Healthcare professional prison status and the support of the work as part of a law enforcement agency.
+Health and an adequate standard of education.

 Only the employees in direct contact with detainees and prisoners are entitled to early retirement benefits.
-Such benefits have been discontinued for other employees in AECS in December 2010, including the Chief of the Institution for Sentenced Prisoners, although he has regular contact with prisoners.
+Such benefits have been discontinued for other employees in AECS in December 2010,498 including the Chief of the Institution for Sentenced Prisoners, although he has regular contact with prisoners.
 This measure does not motivate people to work at the Administration for Execution of Criminal Sanctions.